Professional Liability vs General Liability Insurance: Which Do You Need?

 • Negligent professional advice

-• Mistakes or errors in work product
+• Errors in work product

-• Failure to deliver contracted services
+• Failure to deliver services

 • Breach of professional duty